Our People

 Walking Safari in the Kruger, South Africa

-Tanda Tula Safari Lodge
+Tanda Tula Plains Camp

 Tanda Tula is a very well established tented camp in the heart of the Timbavati on the western border of the Kruger National Park.
 Each of the twelve comfortable tents overlooks a riverbed and evoke a feeling of days gone by.
 Not only is the service unsurpassed but it is a real pleasure to experience the wilderness from a tent.
 The sounds of the night, the stars overhead and the smell of dew in the morning just can be appreciated as easily in a room made of bricks and mortar.